EmilyLMorris/survBoost/cran-comments.md

 ## Resubmission
 In this version I have:

-* Fixed a bug found in the predict.boosting function.
-* Updated description of parameters for boosting_core function.
-* Merged modelfit and summary functions into one function, summary.boosting.
+* Removed dependency on RcppParallel.
+* Removed LazyData from DESCRIPTION file.

 ## Test environments
-* local OS X install, R 3.5.1
+* local OS X install, R 3.6.1
 * ubuntu 14.04 (on travis-ci), R 3.5.2
 * win-builder (release)